Chris Saunders (headmaster): Teaching career

-He taught at Bradfield College in Berkshire, where he became a housemaster, before taking up the position of headmaster at Eastbourne College in Sussex in 1981.
+Saunders taught at Bradfield College in Berkshire, where he became a housemaster, before taking up the position of headmaster at Eastbourne College in Sussex in 1981.
 He later moved to Lancing College in Sussex, serving as headmaster from 1993 to 1998.

 He was the chairman of the Independent Schools Football Association from 1982 to 2003, greatly expanding the scope of its activities.
 Since his retirement from the position, the award for the play of the match in the ISFA final has been awarded in his honour: the Chris Saunders Golden Moment.
 He is a Life Vice-President of The Football Association.

 Personal life

-He remains active in retirement.
+Saunders remains active in retirement.
 In an after-dinner speech to the Worshipful Company of Feltmakers in 2013 he urged his audience to "avoid being like a thrombosis – a bloody clot that circulates around the system".

 His son Jonny is a former radio presenter who is now, as his father was, a housemaster at Bradfield College.